 Why HR apps for performance reviews are essential

 Most managers understand performance management.
-But moving to weekly check-ins is a significant change in approach.
+But moving to weekly check-ins is a change in approach.
 So you must make the move simple and that means selecting the right HR app.
 You need something that tracks and steers performance easily and also integrates seamlessly with Microsoft Teams and Microsoft Viva.

 Weekly10 is easy-to-use, has simple templates and great reporting.
 And it speeds up the prep time for formal reviews by 90%.
 But it doesn't stop at performance management.
 It also tracks employee engagement through 10Pulse and sentiment insights.
 So you can spot potential issues and create proactive strategies of support.
 Importantly, Weekly10 is designed to work with Microsoft Teams, which is critical to successful implementation:

-- Easier roll-out: You've done your homework.
-Weekly10's a great fit.
-So get IT to buy us through AppSource, then pin the app to Microsoft Teams and it really is that easy to get started.
+- Easier roll-out: Weekly10's a great fit.
+So get IT to buy us through AppSource, then pin the app to Microsoft Teams.
+It really is that easy to get started.
 There are in-platform templates, workflows, and question banks to share with teams, departments, or everyone.
 So you can focus on upskilling managers and employees on how weekly check-ins work.

 - Better security: You use Microsoft Entra ID (formerly known as Microsoft Azure Active Directory) to manage access.
 So IT have fewer questions about security.
 And starters and leavers are automatically processed in line with their access to Microsoft Teams.

 - Increased adoption: Most HR systems are yet another piece of technology you need to remember to use.
 But Weekly10 launches with Microsoft Teams so managers and employees are already in it.
 And jumping to the check-in element soon becomes second nature.

 Doing weekly check-ins well takes practice.
 And you need the right systems to support managers and employees while they build their skills.
 So start by changing their habits through shorter-term OKRs and regular communication.
-And learn how performance management in Weekly10 helps make weekly check-ins stick.
+Download our latest guide: Embracing Continuous Performance Management to get started 👇